Introduction

 - Get in the chem line, ask for ImiAlky (IA), if the line is not busy consider asking for MB, KD and/or NW.

 - Take out one blood bag, make a free slot in your A-FAK and put it there.
-Put a portable Fire Extinguisher in your armor slot, safety off.
+Put a portable Fire Extinguisher in your armour slot, safety off.

 - See if you can convince an Engineer buddy, and the Medical department/Command, to hack a Wey-Med vend machine so you can get even more useful medical supplies.
 Bonus points if you get it dragged onto the dropship.